 It is a test that uses your blood to look for the developed antibodies that you had from a previous viral infection.
 Antibodies are proteins produced when your body reacts to a harmful substance that causes infections.
 Nowadays, many health professionals use a coronavirus ELISA kit (enzyme-linked immunosorbent assay) to look for antibodies.

-It can diagnose several diseases such as HIV, rotavirus, zika virus, syphilis, pernicious anemia, and now coronavirus.
+It can diagnose several diseases such as HIV, rotavirus, Zika virus, syphilis, pernicious anemia, and now coronavirus.
 However, the accuracy of the result from this test is low for coronavirus.
-This kind of test requires timing, and when someone just got COVID-19 infection, the antibodies may not be produced right away.
+This kind of test requires timing, and when someone just got a COVID-19 infection, the antibodies may not be produced right away.
 Therefore if you want to know if you are currently infected with coronavirus, you have to perform viral tests.

 FDA Approved Antibody Test Kits

-The United States Food and Drug Administration published the Emergency Use Authorizations guidelines on the 27th day of May of 2020.
+The United States Food and Drug Administration published the Emergency Use Authorizations guidelines on the 27th day of May 2020.
 This article consists of guidelines on how to get authorization in manufacturing COVID-19 medical devices and personal protective equipment.
 FDA also approves some test kits that can be used, provided that it qualifies under the Emergency Use Authorization (EUA) guidelines.

 According to the United States Food and Drug Administration, one of the recommended test kits as of today is the PCR test.
 The Laboratory Corporation of America (LabCorp) was authorized to conduct testing of samples collected by the patients at home using the Pixel COVID-19 test home collection kit.
 The kit includes a Q-tip-style cotton swab for the person who experiences the symptoms of the said disease.
 The sample is then shipped to LabCorp’s authorized laboratories to examine the sample.